MrUnbelievable92/Bit-Collections/README.md

 # Bit Collections

-Bit Collections for Unity is all about saving as much RAM and/or network bandwidth as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.
+Bit Collections for Unity is all about saving as much RAM and/or network bandwidth as possible with a minimal performance trade-off, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.

 The compression applied is geared towards performance first, but can and should also be used before using advanced compression algorithms.